A PivotTable can be created from imported MySQL tables, views, stored procedures, or the entire Excel Data Model.

 This feature was added in MySQL for Excel 1.3.0.

 An Excel PivotTable report summarizes and provides a visual representation of data in many different ways.
-It is a native Excel feature, see PivotTable reports 101 for additional information about Excel PivotTables.
+It is a native Excel feature.
+For instructions on how to use PivotTables, see the documentation provided by Microsoft.

-Our example covers a simple use case where an empty PivotTable is created from an imported MySQL table.
-This example uses the "film" table of the "Sakila" database.
-To create the PivotTable, select the "film" table from the database object's selection panel and then click Import MySQL Data.
-On the Import Data dialog, check the Create a PivotTable before pressing to execute the operation.
+The following example shows a simple use case where an empty PivotTable is created from an imported MySQL table.
+This example uses the film table of the sakila database.
+To create the PivotTable, select the film table from the task panel and then click Import MySQL Data.
+In the Import Data dialog, select the Create a PivotTable check box and click to execute the operation.

-Clickto dump the film table's data to an active Excel Spreadsheet, and this also creates a PivotTable for that data.
+Clickto dump the film table data to an active Excel worksheet, and this also creates a PivotTable for that data.

 Clicking the PivotTable opens a PivotTable Fields panel to next to the MySQL for Excel panel, and from here you can select fields you want to summarize in the PivotTable report.
 Drag and drop fields from the list to any of the FILTERS, COLUMNS, ROWS, or VALUES areas, depending on the visualizations you want in the report.
 The report is completely dynamic, meaning that you can change the views by moving fields around the areas until you see the visualization you need for your PivotTable report.

-Below is an example PivotTable report using the sakila.film table we imported in our previous example.
-This report includes a filter by release_year, and it summarizes the rental_rate values while also grouping the data by values in the rating column.
+Below is an example PivotTable report using the sakila.film table imported in the previous example.
+This report includes a filter by release_year and it summarizes the rental_rate values while also grouping the data by values in the rating column.

 Expanding one of the groups reveals its values from the title and description columns.

-In our example, we selected to import All Result Sets - Arranged Horizontally.
+In this example, the All Result Sets - Arranged Horizontally option was selected.
 Because the Create a PivotTable with the imported data option was also checked, a PivotTable was created for each returned result set.

 An important use case for PivotTables is when we create it for multiple related tables as typically a single table does not contain all of the data needed by a PivotTables report.
 You can create a single PivotTable tied to the data in the current Excel Data Model that contains fields from several related tables.
 That way you can use the data in a single report for an entire MySQL schema if needed.
 However, you can only do this in Excel 2013 (and later) where the Excel Data Model is available.